Winnipeg-iOS-Developers/InterestingPoint/Doc/part1/chapter1.md

 }
 ```

-Notice that we set our *POIViewController* as a child of *UIViewController* so it inherits from all its characteristics. *UIViewController* is included in *UIKit*, that's why we import it at the begining of the file.
+Notice that we set our *POIViewController* as a child of *UIViewController* so it inherits from all its characteristics. *UIViewController* is included in *UIKit*, that's why we import it at the beginning of the file.

-Once your saved your file, you can tell xCode that your *entry view controller* is a *POIViewController*.
+Once you've saved your file, you can tell xCode that your *entry view controller* is a *POIViewController*.
 Go back to your *Main.storyboard* file, select the entry view controller and edit its class in the *Identity Inspector* to "POIViewController".

-That's it, xCode will launch your application with this view controller as entry point, and it will be automatically mapped to your code in the *POIViewController class*.
+That's it, xCode will launch your application with this view controller as an entry point, and it will be automatically mapped to your code in the *POIViewController class*.

 Let's add some component to our *POIViewController*: